typohnebild/numpy-vs-mir/README.md

 mainly due to its longer existence and big community.
-But during our project, we did not miss essential features in MIR, since the main data structure of MIR, the slices, provides similar functionalities as the numpy arrays.
+But during our project, we did not miss essential features in MIR, since the main data structure of MIR, the slices, provides similar functionalities as the NumPy arrays.
 The main difference, from a programmers point of view, lies in the indexing operator and how striding is handled.